echeran/smile-of-murugan/webbook/chapter04.md

-It seems that in 470 A.D., a *Drāviḍa Sangha* was established in Maturai by a Jain named Vajranandi (the Prakrit term used is *daviḍa-sangho).* It seems that this Jaina organisation took (among other activities) a great interest in the Tamil language and literature.
+It seems that in 470 A.D., a *Drāviḍa Sangha* was established in Maturai by a Jain named Vajranandi (the Prakrit term used is *daviḍa-sangho).* It seems that this Jaina organisation took (among other activities) a great interest in the Tamil language and literature.[^kararese-sangam-date] It is also true that, among the earliest poets, there occur Jain

-2 It is also true that, among the earliest poets, there occur Jain 1 Cf. S. Vaiyapuri Pillai, *HTLL*, 38-39.
+[^vaiyapuri-pillai]: Cf. S. Vaiyapuri Pillai, *HTLL*, 38-39.

-2 Cf. E. P. Rice, *A History* of *Kararese Literature*, 2nd. ed., 1921, pp. 26-27:
+[^kararese-sangam-date]: Cf. E. P. Rice, *A History* of *Kararese Literature*, 2nd. ed., 1921, pp. 26-27:
 "*Pujyapāda,* also called Devanandi, belongs to the sixth or seventh century One of his disciples, Vajrānandi, is said to have founded a Tamil sangha in Madura".
 This does not say much.
 More important is the account given by